sandialabs/Spitfire/spitfire_docs/source/combustion.rst

     Net production rate of hydrogen radical over the reactor temperature in an isobaric, adiabatic, closed autoignition simulation.

-    A number of quantities may be computed *in situ* with the ``insitu_process_quantity`` method using either cantera or Griffon.
+A number of quantities may be computed *in situ* with the ``insitu_process_quantity`` method using either Cantera or Griffon.
 These are listed below.

 - ``'temperature'``: the reactor temperature
 - ``'pressure'``: the reactor pressure